 April is Alcohol Awareness Month per the National Council on Alcohol and Drug Dependence, Inc. (NCADD) .
 In an effort to increase awareness, I’m finally getting my ass in gear with this blog!

 I’m pretty sure it’s common knowledge that drinking too much alcohol increases people’s risk of injuries, violence, piss-poor decision-making, relationship dysfunction, liver disease, and some types of cancer.
+If you would not like to take it from me then listen to Semi-Truck accident lawyer kansas who are professionals dealing with such cases.
 I’d like to think that alcoholics aren’t discriminated against, but that’s not always the case – even within families.
 Clearly, the risks of drinking too much aren’t enough to deter a lot of us.
 Life’s short, so party on, right?!
 It’s five o’clock somewhere (I LOATHE this saying!).
 Do you know someone who might have a problem?
 Do you consider yourself a “partier”?
 It’s time to take a look at what’s “normal” in our society.
 It’s time to learn.
 It’s time to talk.

 DID YOU KNOW?

 The following figures are from the Centers for Disease Control and Prevention (CDC):

 - 79,000 deaths are annually attributed to excessive alcohol use.

 - Alcoholism is the 3rd leading lifestyle-related cause of death in the nation.